Karnak

 monitoring export csv monitoring export csv

-This page provides an overview of the utility tools available in the DICOM Tools module, designed to assist with connectivity, query, and status checks for DICOM servers.
+This page provides an overview of utility tools available in the DICOM Tools module, designed to assist with connectivity testing, querying, and status monitoring of DICOM servers.
 These tools enable users to:

-• Test the availability of a DICOM node using DICOM Echo
+• Test DICOM node availability using DICOM Echo

-• Query a DICOM Worklist and display the DICOM result
+• Query a DICOM Worklist and display results

-• Group and monitor DICOM nodes using DICOM Echo and WADO protocols
+• Monitor multiple DICOM nodes using DICOM Echo and WADO protocols

-The different modules are accessed through the tabs at the top of the page.
+The different modules are accessed through tabs at the top of the page.

 DICOM Tools main page DICOM Tools main page

-All the fields are mandatory to execute the ECHO test.
+All fields are mandatory to execute the Echo test.

 DICOM Tools Echo success DICOM Tools Echo success

-In this example, the “Called AETitle” value is purposely wrong, we can see that the network connectivity test is successful but not the DICOM Echo, displaying the reason of the failure.
+In this example, the “Called AETitle” value is intentionally incorrect.
+The network connectivity test succeeds, but the DICOM Echo fails, displaying the reason for the failure:

 DICOM Tools Echo error DICOM Tools Echo error